emanic/door-codes/README.md

 arrival in a local CSV file.

 It then inserts the name of the guest and their code into a welcome message which it pastes to your clipboard.
+It supports several variations for welcome messages.

 ## Getting started